microsoft/bedrock/cluster/common/velero/README.md

 This Terraform module implements Velero restore for a cluster migration scenario.
 You can use this Terraform module as part of any Terraform plan.
 It only depends on the existence of a Kubernetes cluster.

-Note: This module does not implement Velero backup, contributions are welcome.
+This module focuses on restoring a new cluster from a backup; you can use this [fabrikate definition](https://github.com/microsoft/fabrikate-definitions/tree/master/definitions/fabrikate-velero) to add Velero to an existing cluster and schedule backups.

 Requirements: